 If you have diabetes, you may be instructed to self-check your glucose levels up to several times a day.
 Your healthcare practitioner may order blood glucose levels periodically in conjunction with other tests such as hemoglobin A1c to monitor glucose control over time.

 Screening and Diagnosis

 High levels of glucose most frequently indicate diabetes, but many other diseases and conditions can also cause elevated blood glucose.

-In a person with signs and symptoms of diabetes or hyperglycemia, a non-fasting glucose level (random blood sample) that is equal to or greater than 200 mg/dL (11.1 mmol/L) indicates diabetes.
+A random glucose level (non-fasting) in a person with signs and symptoms of diabetes and hyperglycemia that is equal to or greater than 200 mg/dL (11.1 mmol/L) indicates diabetes.

-The following information summarizes the meaning of other test results.
+The following table summarizes the meaning of fasting glucose results.